TK05/big_honey_bot/README.md

 Other features include automating some trivial sidebar updates, posting "thread stats" for comments & commenters from the game thread, tracking playoff magic numbers and other playoff specific features.

+BigHoneyBot is currently running on Heroku with a single worker.
+This has proven to be more than enough to manage a single schedule and has the added benefit of being able to run 24/7 on Heroku's free-tier.
+Status can be monitored with a something like `heroku logs -t` using the heroku-cli.

 **Can I Use It?**